Back to The Mycelial Grimoire

 What's a good daily herbal protocol for anxiety?

-A typical solarpunk protocol pairs an adaptogen for the morning (ashwagandha, 500 mg) with a nervine in the evening (chamomile, lemon balm, or passionflower tea).
+A typical solarpunk protocol pairs an adaptogen for the morning (ashwagandha, 500 mg of a standardized root-extract capsule, or about 30 drops of tincture) with a nervine in the evening (chamomile, lemon balm, or passionflower tea).
 Maintain for 6–8 weeks before judging effect.
 Combine with lifestyle (sleep, sunlight, movement) — herbs amplify other inputs but rarely override them.

 Written by E. Silkweaver